-E 21: Confinement
+E 21: Confinement restrictions

-Cattle must not be closely confined except in the following circumstances.
-On these occasions cattle should not be confined for greater than 4 hours, unless directed by the veterinarian:
+Cattle must not be closely confined or restrained except in the following circumstances.
+On these occasions, confinement should not exceed 4 hours per day, unless directed by the veterinarian:

-- 1. For the duration of any examination, routine test, blood sampling, veterinary treatment;

-- 2. While they are being fed;
+- a.
+For the duration of any examination, routine test, blood sampling, treatment, or operation carried out for veterinary purposes; - b.
+While being cared for in hospital pens; - c.
+While they are being fed on any particular occasion;

-- 3. For the purpose of marking, washing, or weighing;

-- 4. While facilities are being cleaned;

-- 5. During artificial insemination;

-- 6. Awaiting entry into the milking parlor

-- 7. In the milking parlor; or

-- 8. Awaiting loading for transportation.
+- d.
+For the purpose of marking, washing, or weighing; - e.
+While facilities are being cleaned; - f.
+During the procedure of artificial insemination; - g.
+While awaiting entry into the milking parlor - h.
+In the milking parlor; or - i.
+While they are awaiting loading for transportation.